 - that information was “material”

-For instance, the information cited by the prosecution may have, in fact, been public knowledge as the result of previous media leaks or reports.
+For instance, the confidential information cited by the prosecution may have, in fact, been public knowledge as the result of previous media leaks or reports.
 Or the information itself may not meet the legal definition “material”—that is to say, there was never a “substantial likelihood” that a “reasonable investor” would have considered the information relevant when deciding whether to buy or sell the security in question.

 “It is very likely an investigation for insider trading will start on the civil side,” says Tampa white collar criminal defense attorney Mark O’Brien.
-“If you aware you are being investigated, contact a federal criminal defense attorney immediately because, often times, early negotiations can prevent a criminal prosecution.”
+“If you aware you are being investigated, contact a federal criminal defense lawyer immediately because, often times, early negotiations can prevent a criminal prosecution.”

 Ultimately, insider trading is a highly fact-specific charge.
-This is why it is critical to seek out the advice of a qualified attorney if the SEC or federal prosecutors suspect you have done something wrong.
+This is why it is critical to seek out the legal advice of a qualified attorney if the SEC or federal prosecutors suspect you have done something wrong.
 Do not assume that insider trading is nothing more than a “misunderstanding” that you can clear up on your own.
 For more information about this area, read our securities and corporate finance law overview.